eitan-ker/Parking-Detector/README.md

 <img width="536" alt="2" src="https://user-images.githubusercontent.com/58944748/218277730-0616bb78-1b63-443a-a17a-c5ec8736c48b.png">

-The Algorithm will detect when the cars enetrs the Parking Area, chooses the the most optimal Parking position and add it to the "parking_positions" collection
+The Algorithm will detect when a car enetrs the Parking Area, choose the the most optimal Parking position and add it to the "parking_positions" collection

 https://user-images.githubusercontent.com/58944748/218277975-711796f7-0708-4dce-a1bf-5b4bd51ae9ed.mp4